Colonoscopy procedure | Detect Polyps, Cancer, & More

 The whole colonoscopy procedure takes about 10-30 minutes.

-Colonoscopy is used to detect possible abnormalities in the colon.
-Your gastroenterologist may use a colonoscopy to:
+A Colonoscopy is an essential procedure for detecting possible abnormalities in the colon.
+Your gastroenterologist may recommend a colonoscopy for several reasons, including:

-• Examine causes of signs and symptoms of intestinal or digestive conditions
+• Examine the causes of signs and symptoms of intestinal or digestive conditions

 If you have been experiencing abdominal pain, chronic diarrhoea or constipation, rectal bleeding, or other colon problems, your doctor may investigate the causes through a colonoscopy.